istio/istio.io/content/en/docs/examples/microservices-istio/add-istio/index.md

 ---

-As you saw in the previous module, Kubernetes does not provide you all the functionality you need to effectively operate your microservices.
-Istio comes to your help.
+As you saw in the previous module, Istio enhances Kubernetes by giving you the functionality to more effectively operate your microservices.

 In this module you enable Istio on a single microservice, `productpage`.
 The rest of the application will continue to operate as previously.
 Note that you can enable Istio gradually, microservice by microservice.
-Bear in mind that Istio is enabled transparently to the microservices, you do not change the microservices code.
-Observe that you enable Istio without disrupting your application, it continues to run and serve user requests.
+Istio is enabled transparently to the microservices, you do not change the microservices code or disrupt your application, it continues to run and serve user requests.

 1. Disable mutual TLS authentication in your namespace (will be explained later):